-Drawing on my experience as an educator, I have led over 200 multilingual “log-writing” workshops in dozens of shelters across the boroughs.
-Traditionally an internal form of record-keeping, these logs are instead used for public testimony and personal expression.
-The entries span housing insecurity, navigating shelter, migration, caregiving, and resistance, offering space for both advocacy and reflection.
-Participants have the option to be anonymous and to contribute in any language.
-Over 300 people have contributed to date, and I continue to hold log writing sessions.
+Public Address is a citywide public artwork curated by Storefront for Art and Architecture that grows out of my role as Public Artist in Residence with the NYC Department of Homeless Services and the Department of Cultural Affairs (2022-present).
+Since 2023, I have led multilingual “log-writing” workshops in dozens of shelters across the boroughs.
+Traditionally an internal form of record-keeping, these logs are instead used for public testimony and personal expression addressed to the broader NYC public.
+The entries span housing insecurity, navigating shelter, migration, care, and resistance, offering space for both advocacy and reflection.
+More than 300 people have contributed, and I continue to hold log-writing workshops.

-︎︎︎ Map of individual signs across Manhattan
+︎︎︎ Map of individual signs across the city

 ︎︎︎